This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Precision Investment Casting”.

 Explanation: To make the mould, the prepared pattern is dipped into slurry made by suspending fine ceramic materials in a liquid called sodium silicate or sometimes another liquid ethyl silicate is also used for the preparation of slurry.
-The excess liquid is allowed to drain off from the pattern to have appropriate thickness of the mould.
+The excess liquid is allowed to drain off from the pattern to have an appropriate thickness of the mould.

-3. The process of dipping and stuccoing is performed continuously to achieve desired thickness of the mould in the investment casting.
+3. The process of dipping and stuccoing is performed continuously to achieve the desired thickness of the mould in the investment casting.

 Explanation: In the process of stuccoing, dry refractory grains such as zircon or silica are stuccoed on the liquid ceramic coating.
 A small shell is formed around the pattern, which is to be cured and then the process of dipping and stuccoing is continued with ceramic slurries to achieve a well desired thickness of the mould.